How To Catch Any Fish

 Peacock Bass Tackle

-If fishing for the smaller Butterfly species you can use fairly light spinning or baitcast tackle.
-For the large ones in the Amazon 30lb braided line should suffice but if you are casting large lures you might want a thicker braid for insurance.
+If fishing for the smaller species you can use fairly light spinning or baitcast tackle.
+For the large ones in the Amazon 30lb braided line should suffice for jigs and small lures but if you are casting large lures you might want a thicker braid for insurance.
 They don't tend to be particularly line shy.
 For braid I go with Daiwa Samurai.
-I like to fish with a 25lb fluorocarbon leader but I'm not sure it's necessary.
-I like the peace of mind of greater abrasion resistence though.
+I like to fish with a 25-50lb fluorocarbon leader depending on how much structure there is.
+I like the peace of mind of greater abrasion resistance.
 Great reels for these are the Daiwa Pluton and Shimano Curado.
 Click here to see tackle recommendations.

 Peacock Bass Techniques